-I realized: that lady’s happiness was my “gold treasure”.
-People’s smile as they take a bite out of my pastry should be the goal, not how original the recipe is.
-A smile that can’t wait for tomorrow is the heritage I want to bring.
-Letting my stubborn perfectionist nature be secondary is worth the smiles as I look back and look forward to.
-Ironically, as I swallowed my dignity, I was able to be proud of my project.
-A recipe of “share a smile” became my staple recipe for my non-profit project called Beari Hungri.
+It took me a strenuous process of throwing out that ego to be able to account in that lady’s happiness into the equation: my ‘golden treasure.’
+People’s smile as they take a bite out of my pastry should be the goal, not necessarily how “original” the recipe is.
+A smile that can’t wait for tomorrow is the heritage I’d like to bring; thus the recipe of “share a smile” became a staple for my non-profit project, Beari Hungri.

+Hi Audrey!

+I really like how you opened yourself up to your vulnerable train of thoughts as you journeyed through your non-profit, Beari Hungri.
+I really think it adds in that depth and richness to your response, so kudos to that.

+I do however think that your sentence structuring inhibited the emotional flow of your piece in some parts, so I helped you out on that little bit.
+A solid essay otherwise, keep up the good work!

+- Matthew